MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/datacontrol-object-rds.md

 With Internet Explorer 4.0 or later, you can bind to data by using HTML controls and ActiveX® controls only if they are marked as apartment model controls.

-**Microsoft Visual Basic Users**The **RDS.DataControl** is used only in Web-based applications.
+**Microsoft Visual Basic Users** The **RDS.DataControl** is used only in web-based applications.
 A Visual Basic client application has no need for it.